ariafarmani/grand-stack-starter/README.md

 Zodra de sandbox is ingesteld, hoort alles het te doen mits alles hieronder succesvol wordt uitgevoerd.

 ## Quick start
-For schemas using the  `@cypher` directive (as in this repo) via [`neo4j-graphql-js`](https://github.com/neo4j-graphql/neo4j-graphql-js), you need to have the [APOC library](https://github.com/neo4j-contrib/neo4j-apoc-procedures) installed, which should be automatic in Sandbox, Cloud and is a single click install in Neo4j Desktop.
-If when using the Sandbox / cloud you encounter an issue where an error similar to `Can not be converted to long: org.neo4j.kernel.impl.core.NodeProxy, Location: [object Object], Path: users` appears in the console when running the React app, try installing and using Neo4j locally instead.

 Uitleg via video: https://www.youtube.com/watch?v=rPC71lUhK_I

 #### Sandbox setup